MarquezProject/marquez/docs/quickstart.md

 Marquez listens on port `5000` for all API calls and port `5001` for the admin interface.
 To verify the HTTP API server is running and listening on `localhost` browse to [http://localhost:5001](http://localhost:5001).

-> **Note:** By default, the Metadata API does not require any form of authentication or authorization.
+> **Note:** By default, the HTTP API does not require any form of authentication or authorization.

 ## Example

+In this example, we show how you can record job and dataset metadata using Marquez.
+We encourage you to familiarize yourself with the [data model](https://marquezproject.github.io/marquez/#data-model) and [APIs](./openapi.html) of Marquez first.

-> **Note:** The example shows how to collect metadata via direct HTTP API calls using `curl`.
+> **Note:** The example shows how to record metadata via direct HTTP API calls using `curl`.
 But, you can also get started using our client library for [Python](https://github.com/MarquezProject/marquez-python).

 #### STEP 1: CREATE A NAMESPACE

-Before we can begin collecting metadata, we must first create a _namespace_.
+Before we can begin recording metadata, we must first create a _namespace_.
 A `namespace` enables the contextual grouping of metadata for related jobs and datasets.
-Note that jobs and datasets are unique within a namespace, but not across namespaces (please see [data model](https://marquezproject.github.io/marquez/#data-model) for an introduction to the basic concepts of Marquez).
-In this quickstart, we will use the namespace `wedata`:
+Note that jobs and datasets are unique within a namespace, but not across namespaces.
+In this example, we will use the namespace `wedata`:

 ##### REQUEST